NordSecurity/libtelio/README.md

 The containers should be now connected by the mesh, so to try the connection, run `ping` in `T1b` and `tcpdump` in `T2b` and see how the packages are flowing.

-##### Running meshnet on macOS
+#### Running meshnet on macOS

-To run tcli client on native macOS use utun name for interface name instead of t1/t2.
+To run `tcli` client on native macOS, use `utun` instead of t1/t2 as the interface name.
-Use unique index for utun since there might be some already present.
+Add a unique index to `utun` (like `utun10`) since there might be some already present.
 ```
 >>> login token <NORDVPN_TOKEN>
 >>> mesh on utun10
 ```

-Find meshnet ip address from "ip_addresses" field the same as in linux case.
+Find meshnet ip address from `"ip_addresses"` field the same as in linux case.
 Then
 ```
 ifconfig utun10 add <IP_ADDRESS>/10 <IP_ADDRESS>
 ifconfig inet6 utun10 add <IPv6_ADDRESS> prefixlen 64